Engage with current thinking and practice in HE. We provide individual tutor support and access to a wide community of practice for all career stages.

-The course consists of three modules which you will complete consecutively.
+The course consists of two modules which you will complete consecutively.
 Each one is based on the standards required by the UKPSF (2011).

-- The Associate Module (if you leave the course at this point, you will be awarded credit for this module).
-This consists of set core topic units.
+- The Associate Module - 40 credits at SCQF level 11 (if you leave the course at this point, you will be awarded credit for this module).

-- The Fellowship Module part 2 (if you leave the course at this point, you will be awarded the PG Certificate)
+- The Fellowship – 20 credits at SCQF level 11 (if you leave the course at this point, you will be awarded the PG Certificate).

-You will usually start the course by taking the Associate Module.
-Once you have completed this, you can progress to the Certificate level to complete the Fellowship modules parts 1 and 2.
+You will start the course by taking the Associate Module.
+Once you have completed this, you can progress to the Certificate level to complete the Fellowship module.
 You can also choose to exit at this point and receive module credit.

-At the certificate level, the Fellowship Modules offer a choice of optional topic units.
+At the certificate level, the Fellowship Module offers a choice of topic units from a range of options.
 You can select those which are the most suitable for your own career stage and practice context.
 You will work with a tutor to develop your personal learning journey through the course.

 Currently available options are: